Turkey's shell-shocked opposition struggles to find a way forward

 As Erdogan spoke at Ankara airport to supporters who cheered the backing of the President's proposal to bring back capital punishment, across town from the HDP offices at a cafe in a left-leaning university block, people sat in a leafy garden under a grey cloud.

-Yasin K., a vegan cook, was drinking beer with two friends.
+Yasin K., a vegan chef, was smoking cigarettes with his two friends.
 He explained that the resistance would be a slow burner.

 "We're in a strange position where we haven't reached the boiling point quite yet."